Expanding access to education savings

 Founding-state treasurers and research leadership present the initial agenda

-Join founding state treasurers and research leadership from the 529 Consortium's co-hosting institutions as they present the initial research agenda and future goals.
-Learn how the Consortium is leveraging integrated data infrastructure to generate policy-relevant research and translate findings into actionable guidance for policymakers, program administrators, educators, and families.
-Video coverage of the panel discussion will be released following the event.
+Join partners of the 529 Consortium as they present the initial research agenda and future goals.
+Learn how the consortium is leveraging integrated data infrastructure to generate policy-relevant research and translate findings into actionable guidance for policymakers, program administrators, educators, and families.
+Video coverage will be released following the event.

 Event details